chiubaca/chiubaca.github.io/_posts/2017-06-03-after-100-days-of-code.md

 <br />

-Though it feels good to look back on what I've learnt and see that all those hours have actually amounted to something tangible, I'm far more excited of the prospect of learning and building even more things, maybe I'll even revisit React again, we'll see!
+Though it feels good to look back on what I've learnt and see that all those hours have actually amounted to something tangible, I'm far more excited of the prospect of learning and building even more things, maybe I'll even revisit React again.

 If you've made it this far, thanks for reading!
-If you're on the 100 Day of Challenge or even just thinking about it, I wish you good luck on your coding endeavors.
+If you're on the 100 Day of Challenge or just about to start, I wish you good luck on your coding endeavors.